The Lord's Prayer Is Misunderstood

 14 When the hour came, Jesus and his apostles reclined at the table.
 15 And he said to them, “I have eagerly desired to eat this Passover with you before I suffer.
 16 For I tell you, I will not eat it again until it finds fulfillment in the kingdom of God.”

-What is the Eucharist?
-It is based on the above Bible reference.
-Jesus meant it as a commemorating event for generations to come.
+Jesus meant the "breaking of bread and drinking of wine" as a commemorating event for generations to come.
 He specifically said, "...do this in remembrance of me."
 It is to be similar to Passover and Christmas.
 It is not THE required steps for forgiveness of sins!
 But the Catholic church misunderstood as always, like they did with the Purgatory and "Mary mother of God" doctrines.

-How do I know the Eucharist is not the requirement for sin-cleansing?
+How do I know the Eucharist is not the requirement for forgiveness of sins?
 3 reasons:

-Because it is not in line with the Lord's Prayer - Jesus instructed us to ask for the Bread of life for forgiveness of sins daily, spiritually by faith.
+2. Because it is not in line with the Lord's Prayer - Jesus instructed us to ask for the Bread of life for forgiveness of sins daily, spiritually by faith.
 And daily is the method consistent with God's previous covenant.
-And consistent with other scripture from Paul, example renewed day by day.
+And consistent with other scripture from Paul, example, "renewed day by day."

-Because God's condition for forgiveness is, you have to forgive others to have your sins forgiven.
+3. Because God's condition for forgiveness is, you have to repent & forgive others.
 Not the penalty the priest gives you at confessions - of reciting Hail Mary 20 times.
 The Lord's Prayer words are the key to daily renewal, sin-forgiveness, and receiving the Holy Spirit.

 The Catholic church confused people about this whole subject, monopolized the Bread of life, and made it a requirement to come to church to receive it through their "mysterious" Eucharist, to boost donations.
 But Jesus offered it freely in His prayer!
 The proper way to receive the spiritual Bread of life is daily; DAILY is the exact frequency Jesus commanded.
-You don't need to chew on anything to be saved.
-More on this in Why Didn't Paul Preach the Lord's Prayer?
+You don't need to chew on anything to become forgiven!

 9. Closing Notes